 Fairburn is a somewhat small city located in the state of Georgia.
 With a population of 13,967 people and two constituent neighborhoods, Fairburn is the 73rd largest community in Georgia.
-Fairburn has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Fairburn, where the median household income is $43,830.00.
+Much of the housing stock in Fairburn was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Fairburn economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Fairburn, where the median household income is $41,841.00.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairburn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fairburn is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fairburn who work in office and administrative support (15.47%), sales jobs (12.78%), and management occupations (11.08%).
+Overall, Fairburn is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fairburn who work in office and administrative support (19.63%), sales jobs (11.01%), and management occupations (9.12%).

 Despite being a small city, Fairburn has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-The citizens of Fairburn are slightly better educated than the national average of 21.84% for all cities and towns, with 21.25% of adults in Fairburn having a bachelor's degree or advanced degree.
+The education level of Fairburn citizens is a little higher than the average for US cities and towns: 24.72% of adults in Fairburn have at least a bachelor's degree.

 Fairburn is a very ethnically-diverse city.
 The people who call Fairburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairburn residents report their race to be Black or African-American, followed by White.
 Fairburn also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.49% of the city’s residents.
-Important ancestries of people in Fairburn include German, Haitian, African, and European.
+People of Hispanic or Latino origin account for 15.23% of the city’s residents.
+Important ancestries of people in Fairburn include Haitian, European, French , and Nigerian.

 The most common language spoken in Fairburn is English.
 Other important languages spoken here include Spanish and Vietnamese.